History

 The MQF was 35’ long and adapted for transport by ship and cargo plane.
 The sealed aluminum trailer utilized exhaust fans and filters to create an internal negative pressure for biological isolation.
 A decontamination transfer lock feature was added to allow for the transfer of samples and film that the astronauts had collected.
 Inside, the MQF provided comfortable living areas much like a standard Airstream trailer including bunk beds, a kitchen, and a bathroom.
 There were also several unique interior features including a medical examination table in place of the typical credenza table.
 In addition, each person had a mounted seat with a seat belt and straps on their bunk bed to be used during flight or while moving from one carrier to another.

 The first MQF was used for Apollo 11 astronauts Commander Neil Armstrong, Command Module Pilot Michael Collins, and Lunar Module Pilot Edwin “Buzz” Aldrin.
-They became the first people to land on the moon on July 20, 1969.
-A few days later, on July 24, 1969, they returned to Earth and splashed down into the Pacific Ocean.
+Armstrong and Aldrin became the first people to land on the moon on July 20, 1969.
+A few days later, on July 24, 1969, the crew returned to Earth and splashed down into the Pacific Ocean.
 They were given hazmat suits and transferred to the USS Hornet where they entered the MQF along with Recovery Engineer John Hirasaki and Flight Surgeon Dr. William Carpentier.

 Airstream MQF Mobile Quarantine Facility